-- reflect on the meaning and nature of prejudice - reflect on the process and characteristics of discrimination and its origins in prejudice - be able to identify minority group problems of prejudice and discrimination - recommend a course of action for a problem of discrimination faced by members of an ethnic minority based on national and international human rights standards
+- reflect on the meaning and nature of prejudice - reflect on the process and characteristics of discrimination and its origins in prejudice - be able to identify groups of people who are the victims of prejudice and discrimination - examine discrimination from the point of view of national and international human rights standards

-Procedures The facilitator must use creativity to explain the distinction between prejudice and discrimination and to ensure the participants understand the connections involved.
+Procedures: The facilitator must use creativity to explain the distinction between prejudice and discrimination and to ensure the participants understand the connections involved.
 As this can be a very sensitive topic for many, it will be important to allow adequate time for diverse views to be expressed.
 The facilitator should not try to "correct" views that sound prejudiced, but allow others to comment on them.
-Steps 5 and 8 are rather complex, so the facilitator should plan to "float" among various groups to ensure that they understand their tasks.
+Step 4 is rather complex, so the facilitator should plan to "float" among various groups to ensure that they understand their tasks.

-Materials: UDHR, International Covenant on Civil and Political Rights, Cambodian Constitution.
+Materials: UDHR, EFDR Constitution.